Meatfucker/ultrahal/README.md

 # ultrahal

-This is a simple pyside6 GUI client for interfacing with the avernus API server which can be obtained here: https://github.com/Meatfucker/avernus
+This is a pyside6 GUI client for interfacing with the avernus API server which can be obtained here: https://github.com/Meatfucker/avernus

 It has a llm chat, sdxl generation, flux-dev, qwen-image, wan, and ace generation.